-Family History of Brugada Syndrome, My Story (Part 1)
+Family History of Brugada Syndrome: The Beginning of My Story

 “Strive to see with the inner eye, the heart.
 It sees the reality not subject to emotional or personal error; it sees the essence.” – Muata Ashby, The Egyptian Book of the Dead: The Book of Coming Forth by Day